sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

 ```

 [`FBClassStrongLayout` here](https://github.com/facebook/FBRetainCycleDetector/blob/1ff2adee84a6ee94a1ae82526104a188774eb90a/FBRetainCycleDetector/Layout/Classes/FBClassStrongLayout.mm#L184)
-1. get ivar list for current, its superclass, all the way up to its ancestor
+1. Because `class_copyIvarList` won't include instance variables declared by superclasses.
+This method has to get ivar list for current, its superclass, all the way up to its ancestoiicoder
+2. get strong ivar by analyzing ivar layout
-2. cache ivar list in a map, `<Class, NSArray<FBObjectReference>>`
+3. cache ivar list in a map, `<Class, NSArray<FBObjectReference>>`

+Let's understand it deeper by taking an example.
 For the following class, there are 4 strong references to others, 2 weak reference.

 ```c++
 @interface _RCDTestClassWithMixedWeakAndStrongProperties : NSObject